 Mubadala Citi DC Open, Washington

-In 1969, 56 years ago, the inaugural tournament became one of the first open professional tennis tournaments held in the United States.
+In 1969, 57 years ago, the inaugural tournament in Washington was one of the first in the United States to bring together the best professional tennis players.

 Venue: William H.G.
 FitzGerald Tennis Center